zenoss/ZenPacks.zenoss.NtpMonitor/docs/header.md

 NTP Monitor ZenPack
 =============================

-The NTPMonitor ZenPack uses the check_ntp_peer Nagios Plugin to check the offset with the sync peer.
+The NTPMonitor ZenPack checks the NTP offset with its sync peer.
 This plugin will not check the clock offset between the local host and NTP server.

 Support
 ----------